-Our board has adopted stock ownership guidelines for outside directors which are intended to further align the interests of our outside directors with those of our stockholders.
-Under the guidelines in effect in 2017, our outside directors were expected to hold at least 18,000 shares of common stock within three years of becoming an outside director.
-To better align with the external market, in 2018 the board modified the stock ownership guidelines applicable to directors, such that the guidelines now call for outside directors to hold shares of common stock equal in value to a multiple of three times the cash retainer paid to the director in respect of such director's board membership, excluding any cash retainer paid for committee service.
+Our board has adopted stock ownership guidelines for outside directors that are intended to further align the interests of our outside directors with those of our stockholders.
+Under the guidelines in effect in 2019, our outside directors were expected to hold shares of common stock equal in value to a multiple of three times the cash retainer paid to the director in respect of such director's board membership, excluding any cash retainer paid for committee service.
 For purposes of these guidelines, stock ownership includes:

-- stock owned outright, including stock owned jointly with a spouse or separately by a spouse and/or children; - shares held in a trust for the economic benefit of the outside director or his or her spouse or children; - · restricted stock and restricted stock units; and - shares underlying fully-vested options.
+- stock owned outright, including stock owned jointly with a spouse or separately by a spouse and/or children; - shares held in a trust for the economic benefit of the outside director or his or her spouse or children; - · restricted stock and restricted stock units; and

+· shares underlying fully-vested options.